blutorange/js-andross/README.md

 Common interfaces and types for typescript, such `Predicate` or `Maybe`.
 This is of no use if you do not use typescript.
 I made this because I often ended up needing and writing the same types for my projects.

+Types are used only when transpiling, they do not end up in the transpiled code.
+Ie, your transpiled code does not get bigger by using this library.

 # Documentation
 [Documentation and list of all the interfaces and types.](https://blutorange.github.io/js-andross/)